Ozark Fire Rescue

 LISTED APPLIANCES A metal tag on the appliance indicates whether it is listed.
 A listed stove has been certified by an approved testing agency as complying with nationally-recognized safety standards.
-They must be installed according to manufacturer's directions.
-We recommend purchase of a listed appliance.
+They must be installed according to the manufacturer's directions.
+We recommend the purchase of a listed appliance.

-WOOD STOVES For several years home owners have been purchasing wood-burning appliances in record numbers to reduce rising heating costs and conserve energy.
+WOOD STOVES For several years homeowners have been purchasing wood-burning appliances in record numbers to reduce rising heating costs and conserve energy.
 Fire officials continue to notice serious problems with regard to fire incidents caused by improper installation, use, and maintenance of appliances used to burn solid fuels in their homes.
-Classified under such appliances are brick fireplaces, metal fireplaces, wall-hung fireplaces, freestanding fireplaces, "Franklin-type" fireplaces and wood burning stoves.
+Classified under such appliances are brick fireplaces, metal fireplaces, wall-hung fireplaces, freestanding fireplaces, "Franklin-type" fireplaces and wood-burning stoves.

 Christmas Tree Fire Hazards